ahmadRMusa/oT2/Readme.md

 - `getTime`: returns time in seconds
 - `setTime`: seeks to time in seconds
 - `skip`: `'forwards'` or `'backwards'`
+- `getLength`: returns time in seconds
+- `getStatus`: 'loading', 'playing' or 'paused'

 #### Player drivers